 A business unit that will by default own the newly imported users in Oro application (members of this unit can manage the user records subject to the role settings).

 If you want to assign users to multiple business units, this can be done after the synchronization is complete – another option is to create separate integrations for every default business unit.

-Along with that, the following values can be defined, if they are required by the target LDAP server:
+Optionally, provide the following values, if they are required by the target LDAP server:

-Use the Synchronization Settings section to enable/disable two-way synchronization.
+In the Synchronization Settings section, enable/disable two-way synchronization.

 If two-way synchronization is enabled, define the priority used for conflict resolution (e.g. if the same user details were edited from both Oro application and the target LDAP server):

 - Remote wins: the LDAP server data will be applied